jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

     <input type="hidden" name="next" value="{{ next }}" />

-As a final step, make a syncdb, start the internal server and login into the admin with your credentials.
+As a final step, make a syncdb, start the internal server and login with your credentials.

 Create an OAuth2 Client Application
 -----------------------------------